UK aid cuts will be “devastating” for world’s most vulnerable children

 Dylan uses art, writing and music as a way to express what’s in his head and calm down when he’s feeling stressed.

-As she spent time thinking about the year ahead and the changes she knew it would bring, 16-year-old Erin penned the following goals:
+Thinking about the year ahead, 16-year-old Erin penned the following goals:

-And, with the support of her Railway Children worker, Erin is making these goals a reality in 2025.
+With the support of her youth worker, Erin is making these goals a reality in 2025.